devguerreiro/portfolio/src/content/about/0_experiences.md

 emoji: "👨‍💻"
 ---

-I have been working as a developer since 2019, when I became a scholarship developer and I started working on a project of a event management system.
+I have been working as a developer since 2019, when I became a scholarship developer and I started working on a project of an event management system.
 This project gave me the opportunity to get experience with development using Python and Django, and also HTML, CSS, Javascript and Postgres database.

 <br/>